United Continental profit rises, aided by lower costs

 Operating costs fell 1 percent, with fuel expenses falling 10 percent.

-Shares of Chicago-based United initially rose 1.2 percent, but later fell 5.5 percent on the New York Stock Exchange.
-They closed at 34.30, down 1.9 percent.
+Shares of Chicago based United rose 2.9 percent to $35.50 Thursday on the New York Stock Exchange.

-(This story is corrected to say stock rose as much as 1.2 percent, not 2.9 percent, in first and final paragraphs)

 Reporting by Nivedita Bhattacharjee in Chicago and Karen Jacobs in Atlanta; Editing by Gerald E. McCormick and Chris Reese